amadeus/DynamicTextarea-Mootools-Class/README.md

 How to use
 ----------

-We expect this section for every plugin.
-It just explains how to use your plugin.
-Never should a plugin rely on a 3rd party link to explain its behavior or functionality.
-We need this to ensure that if a website is removed or becomes inaccessible, people can still enjoy your plugins' functionality.

-It often includes code snippets, which are just indented pieces of text:

-	var script = new MyScript()
-	script.doSomething();

 DynamicTextarea is a reusable class that can by applied to any textarea tag on a page, with any sort of CSS styling attached to it.

 It is recommended that you surround the textarea with a display:block type container to ensure ux integrity.